Sajakhtar/wesbos_javascript/README.md

 To be clear, we are sending data througha random web server controlled by who knows, so don't use a CORS proxy for sensitive data.
 In that case, it's better to run your own proxy server.

 ### Dad Jokes

 [See Live]()

+Another Ajax example, this time using the [icanhazdadjoke.com API](https://icanhazdadjoke.com/api) to fetch a random joke and display on page.

+It'll require custom headers, which is something new to learn versus the provious Recipes project.

+Accepted Accept headers:

+- text/html - HTML response (default response format)
+- application/json - JSON response
+- text/plain - Plain text response

+A header is additional information with an API request.
+You also get headers when data is returned.

+Fetch takes a second argument object for the headers: `fetch(endpoint, {headers: {}})`.

+We also implement a CSS loader from [Pur CSS Loaders](https://loading.io/css/).

 ### Currency Converter

 [See Live]()

+A currency conversion app using the [exchangeratesapi.io](https://exchangeratesapi.io/) API.
+The API requires sign-up for an API key, though note that the base currency is EUR by default.

+We'll base this project on [free.currencyconverterapi.com](https://free.currencyconverterapi.com/) API instead.
+The code has been adapted to how this API returns the data, which differs to exchangeratesapi.io API, but works fine all the same.

+This project includes fetching data and caching data.

 ## ES Modules and Structuring Larger Apps

+### Modules

+### Currency Modules Refactor

+### Dad Jokes Modules Refactor

+### Bundling and Building with Parcel

+### Using open source npm packages

+### Security

 ## Final Round of Exercises

+### Web Speech Colours Game

+### Audio Visualization